aspose-diagram/Aspose.Diagram-Documentation/french/java/getting-started/hello-world-example/_index.fr.md

 url: /fr/java/hello-world-example/
 ---
 ## **Hello World Exemple**
-Un exemple "Hello World" est traditionnellement utilisé pour introduire les fonctionnalités d'un langage de programmation ou d'un logiciel avec un cas d'utilisation simple.
+A "Hello World" example is traditionally used to introduce features of a programming language or software with a simple use case.

-Aspose.Diagram for Java est un traitement de fichiers Visio riche en fonctionnalités API qui permet aux développeurs d'applications d'intégrer des fonctionnalités de création, de lecture et de conversion de documents Visio dans leurs applications Java.
-Il prend en charge de nombreux formats de fichiers Visio populaires, notamment VSDX, VDX, VSD, VSX, VTX, VSSX, VSDM, VSSM, 0761153,481 et VDWST.
-Le API possède de puissantes fonctionnalités de conversion pour convertir les diagrammes Visio en un certain nombre de formats tels que PDF, HTML, XML, SVG et XAML.
+Aspose.Diagram for Java is a feature-rich Visio file processing API that allows application developers to embed Visio document creation, reading & conversion features in their Java applications.
+It supports working with many popular Visio file-formats including VSDX, VDX, VSD, VSX, VTX, VSSX, VSDM, VSSM, VSTM, VDW, VSS, and VST.
+The API has strong conversion features to convert Visio Diagrams to a number of formats such as PDF, HTML, XML, SVG, and XAML.

 Après[installation Aspose.Diagram for Java](/diagram/fr/java/installation/)dans votre environnement, vous pouvez exécuter l'exemple de code ci-dessous pour voir comment Aspose.Diagram API fonctionne.